TinkerTools/tinker9/doc/prerequisites.md

 ## Hardware
 A relatively recent Nvidia GPU is mandatory for the GPU code.
-Nothing special is needed for the CPU platform.
+Nothing special is needed for the CPU code.

 ## Compilers and Operating Systems